Seyi or Shay: Promotion

 On 10 November 2015, Seyi Shay released a video trailer which served as a teaser in promotion of the album.
-The video clip depicts the two sides of her.
-On 13 November 2015, a listening party for the album was hosted at the Eko Hotels and Suites, with notable artists like Banky W, Cynthia Morgan, Iyanya, Toke Makinwa, Eva Alordiah and Paul Okoye in attendance.
+The video clip, directed by Meji Alabi for JM Films, depicts the two sides of her.
+On 13 November 2015, a listening party for the album was hosted at the Eko Hotels and Suites, with notable artists like Banky W., Cynthia Morgan, Iyanya, Toke Makinwa, Eva Alordiah and Paul Okoye in attendance.